Mafra, Portugal: Kingdom

 When, in 1717, King John V began construction of the Mafra Palace, written by the Chief Architect of the Kingdom João Frederico Ludovice Mafra was barely a few hamlets that huddled around the monument.
 The era was also marked by the construction of a garden (Jardim do Cerco) and the establishment of the royal hunting park (Tapada de Mafra); building projects continued throughout the reigns of Kings Joseph I (the construction and completion of the Mafra Palace), John VI (the interiors of the Palace) and Ferdinand (the redesign of the Jardim do Cerco).
 Yet, William Beckford, writing in August 1787, noted that Mafra was of little interest, and nothing more than a few rooftops nestled in mountains.

 During the 19th century, the population began to grow around the palace, but this remained generally a rural community (an aspect that would continue until the 20th century).
 José Mangens in 1936 echoed similar indications of Mafra in writing about old Rua dos Arcipestres, noting: "...Mafra offers nothing interesting and looks more like a hinterland village with its huts and ruined portals typical backyard, shielded with old cans...".

 As Guilherme José Ferreira de Assunção later wrote, after a few visits, Queen Maria realized the advantages of establishing a military contingent in the Convent of Mafra, which she initiated.
 This change transformed the region and its people, who lived in a precarious conditions of existence.
 After 1840, the Convent was occupied by the army.
 By 1859, 4000 troops would enlist in the official military boot-camp (Depósito Geral de Recrutas), established by King Pedro V. Unfortunately, the institution was abolished in the following year, when 94 recruits died from an infectious disease.
-But, from 1848–1859 and 1870–1873, the convent continued to house the Royal Military College (Real Colégio Militar).
+But, from 1848 to 1859 and from 1870 t0 1873, the convent continued to house the Royal Military College (Real Colégio Militar).

 In 1887 the Infantry and Cavalry School (Escola Prática de Infantaria e Cavalaria) and, a year later, in Tapada, a firing range was established, that was later frequented by King Carlos, an enthusiast of shooting.